 About the project

-The Town of Cochrane is currently undergoing a complete review and rewrite of Cochrane’s Land Use Bylaw, and one of the major changes being proposed is the removal of minimum parking requirements for non-residential uses.
-This proposed change reflects the evolving needs of our community, and will help remove barriers to business opportunities in Cochrane, create more choice and flexibility for development, and create a more walkable and vibrant community.
+The Town of Cochrane underwent a complete review and rewrite of Cochrane's Land Use Bylaw, and one of the major changes proposed was the removal of minimum parking requirements for non-residential uses.
+This proposed change reflects the evolving needs of our community, and will help remove barriers to business opportunities in Cochrane, create more choice and flexibility for development and create a more walkable and vibrant community.

 What are parking minimums?